Maybenot: A Framework for Traffic Analysis Defenses: Availability

 \subsection{QCSD}

 QCSD~\cite{qcsd} by Smith et al. is a framework for traffic analysis defenses tailored to QUIC~\cite{quic}.
 The main focus of QCSD is to be a \emph{client-side} framework, generating padding and delaying traffic at the server by leveraging protocol features of QUIC and HTTP/3~\cite{http3}.
-This is a significant feature for fostering adoption of traffic analysis defenses, as it removes the need to modify the server or any other party than the client.
-However, this strength is also its main weakness.
-Due to its dependency on QUIC and HTTP/3 at endpoints, it lacks support for defending only between client and intermediate relays/proxies.
+This is significant for fostering adoption of defenses, as it removes the need to modify the server or any party other than the client.
+However, this strength is also QCSD's main weakness: its dependency on QUIC and HTTP/3 at endpoints lacks support for defending only between the client and intermediate relays/proxies.
 Also, websites are typically made up of resources from multiple domains/endpoints, adding further complexities.

-The analog to Maybenot machines in QCSD is a regularization algorithm running at the client, which is used to shape the connection according to a provided target trace (static or dynamically generated).
-In principle, the regularization algorithm should be possible to split into two and implement as generated Maybenot machines based on the target trace.
-Shaping traffic from the server to the client involves control messages, adding some overhead and a challenge to ensure exact shaping at the server.
-Smith et al. highlight that extensions to QUIC may assist clients in more exact shape traffic at the server.
+The analog to Maybenot machines in QCSD is a regularization algorithm running at the client, which shapes the connection according to a provided target trace (static or dynamically generated).
+In principle, the regularization algorithm should be possible to implement as Maybenot machines are generated based on the target trace.
+Shaping traffic from the server to the client involves control messages, which adds some overhead and makes it challenging to ensure exact shaping at the server.
+Smith et al. highlight that extensions to QUIC may assist clients in precisely shaping server traffic.